mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% /pageinfo %}}

+## Allowlist

+An allowlist explicitly lets identified systems access.
+In networks, an allowlist can specify IP addresses.
+On many systems, you can find allowlists and denylists in files like `/etc/hosts.allow` and `/etc/hosts.deny`.

 ## API Endpoint

 An endpoint is typically a URL used to allow two software applications to communicate with each other.